ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 </details>
 <br>

-Moving into the constructor of RobotContainer, initialize RomiDrivetrain as a variable and create a new DriveCommand.
-Now, initialize a Joystick() in RobotContainer, and pass in the controller X and Y values into DriveCommand through the earlier suppliers.
+Moving into the constructor of RobotContainer, initialize RomiDrivetrain as a variable and create a new DriveCommand.Now, initialize a Joystick() in RobotContainer, you can then use the joystick to get double suppliers for the drive command.
+To make a suplier you need an [anonymous function / lambda](https://www.w3schools.com/java/java_lambda.asp) which is writen with the syntax `() -> someCode` the parenthesies represent the input to the function, so in our case they are empty.
+After the arrow is the code that will will return a value, in this case a double.

 <details>
     <summary>